 Webster's Unabridged Dictionary - Letter B - Page 94

 Buprestidan (n.)
+(Zool.)
 One of a tribe of beetles, of the genus Buprestis and allied genera, usually with brilliant metallic colors.
 The larvae are usually borers in timber, or beneath bark, and are often very destructive to trees.

 Buriganga River (n.) 布里甘加河英語:Buriganga River)是流經孟加拉國首都達卡市西南郊區的一條河流 [2]。它的平均深度為7.6米(25英尺),最大深度為18米(58英尺) The Buriganga River flows past the southwest outskirts of Dhaka city, the capital of Bangladesh.
 Its average depth is 7.6 metres (25 ft) and its maximum depth is 18 metres (58 ft).

 Bur (n.)
-Alt. of Burr
+Alt. of Burr.

 Burr (n.)
 (Bot.)
 Any rough or prickly envelope of the seeds of plants, whether a pericarp, a persistent calyx, or an involucre, as of the chestnut and burdock.
 Also, any weed which bears burs.